-Still, from our experience training 100s of guys, we’ve found that both of these formulas are missing a key component:
+Still, from our experience training 100s of people, we’ve found that both of these formulas are missing a key component:

 They don’t properly take differing body fat percentages into account.

-Even for guys that are exactly the same weight, the amount of body fat that they’re holding can make a fairly significant difference to their BMR.
+Even for people that are exactly the same weight, the amount of body fat that they’re holding can make a fairly significant difference to their BMR.

-For example, a guy who weighs 190 pounds at 30% body fat will have a drastically different BMR to a guy who weighs 190 pounds at 8% body fat.
+For example, a person who weighs 190 pounds at 30% body fat will have a drastically different BMR to a person who weighs 190 pounds at 8% body fat.